 The Schooler Institute on Preaching was established in 1989 through a grant from the Schooler Family Foundation.
 Seward Schooler was a founding and lifelong trustee of Methodist Theological School in Ohio, and his son David served on the board for 12 years.

 Recognizing the importance of effective preaching in the life of the church, and knowing that Methodist Theological School in Ohio was founded “To Preach the Word,” the Schooler family asked for the creation of a special enrichment program that would focus primarily on the role of pulpit ministry.
 The resulting institute has brought renowned preachers and worship leaders to campus to share their expertise and insights with an audience that includes clergy and seminary students.

 Registration, cost and optional CEUs

 There is no charge for Schooler Institute presentations or for lunches, but advance registration is required.
-Click here for fast and easy registration.
-Institute attendees will receive certificates of participation confirming their attendance.
+Registration will be available beginning Nov.
+1.